shoeper/seafile-docs/deploy_pro/cas.md

 # Log In By CAS

-Since Seafile-pro 6.3.0, Seafile support the single sign-on by CAS service.
-You can refer to the  following steps.
+Since Seafile-pro 6.3.0, Seafile supports CAS single-sign-on protocol.

 ## Requirements

-Now you should have a usable CAS service, and access the service by the `https://<CAS-SERVER-IP>:<PORT>/cas/`.
+Supposed you have a usable CAS service, and the service can be accessed by the `https://<CAS-SERVER-IP>:<PORT>/cas/`.

-## configure the seahub_settings.py
+## configure seahub_settings.py

 - Add the following lines in `conf/seahub_settings.py`